SteveKola/grimoirelab-microtasks/microtask0&1/README.md

 - [Manuscripts](https://github.com/chaoss/grimoirelab-manuscripts)

 I also had to set the original repo as the upstream branch, and my forked repo as the remote branch.
-I did this using an [automation script](https://gist.github.com/vchrombie/4403193198cd79e7ee0079259311f6e8), written by @vchrombie.
+I did this using an [automation script](https://gist.github.com/vchrombie/4403193198cd79e7ee0079259311f6e8), written by (@vchrombie)[https://github.com/vchrombie].

 To use the script, I ran this on my terminal after downloading the script;

 ```$ python3 glab-dev-env-setup.py --create --token xxxx --source sources```

-where **token** is my Github Personal Access Token which ****must*** be granted access to create/delete repos.
+where `token` is my Github Personal Access Token which **must** be granted access to create/delete repos.
-And **sources** is the target folder to store the cloned repositories.
+And `sources` is the target folder to store the cloned repositories.

 ### Setting up Pycharm

 After downloading Pycharm, as per microtask-1, I created a project in the grimoirelab-sirmordred directory.
-PyCharm automatically created a virtual env, where I installed the dependencies listed in each (grimoirelab's components) requirements.txt,
+PyCharm automatically created a virtual environment, where I installed the dependencies listed in each (grimoirelab's components) requirements.txt,
 **excluding** the ones concerning the grimoirelab components.

 To install the dependencies, you I clicked on ```File -> Settings -> Project -> Project Interpreter```,